 He has a PhD in environmental and natural resource policy from the University of Michigan, a MAIS in environmental policy from George Mason University, and a BS in zoology from the University of Vermont.
 At VASG, Troy has overall responsibilities for the strategic priorities and direction, partnership-building and relations, new initiatives, and program oversight.
 He has been heavily involved in professional development with VASG’s fellows on the science-policy interface, transdisciplinary team science, and collaborative leadership.
 Beyond VASG and his research and teaching, Troy enjoys cycling, keeping pace with his teenagers and yellow lab, and wishing that he could be cross-country skiing or driving a Zamboni.

 Fellowship & Research Program Coordinator

 As the fellowship and research program coordinator, Sam Lake manages Virginia Sea Grant’s portfolio of graduate research and professional post-graduate fellowships, graduate student professional development programs, and other VASG support research and extension projects.
 He has a PhD in Marine Science from the Virginia Institute of Marine Science and BS in marine science and biology from Coastal Carolina University.
 When not chasing his two young children as they bike, rock climb, and explore their way across the world, he likes getting muddy mountain biking, skimming across the water on a kiteboard, or logging some bottom time exploring a new coral reef.
 His hometown is Fairfield, Ohio.

-Abigail Hils works on a variety of projects as Virginia Sea Grant’s project coordinator.
-She earned her master’s in environmental sciences, focusing on coral reef ecological monitoring, and her bachelor’s in interdisciplinary studies with a focus on informal education from Miami University (OH).
-Her family has always been involved in zoos all her life, so her passion is environmental education.
-Outside of work, she enjoys SCUBA diving, Zumba, and playing the viola.
+Abigail works on a variety of projects as Virginia Sea Grant’s project coordinator.
+She earned her master’s in environmental sciences, focusing on coral reef ecological monitoring, and her bachelor’s in interdisciplinary studies from Miami University (OH).
+Currently, Abigail is a part-time Ed.D. student at William & Mary's School of Education seeking to understand the impact of environmental education initiatives on changes in attitudes, beliefs, and behaviors.